->

 Inglés

-This Guide includes a series of basic principles of conduct for managers, editors, reviewers, and authors of articles that appear in the Boletín de la Asociación española de Entomología (hereafter "Boletín").
+This Guide includes a series of basic principles of conduct for the people in charge of managing, editing, reviewing, and authoring the articles that appear in the Boletín de la Asociación Española de Entomología (hereinafter "this journal").

-The Boletín adheres to the ethical principles and procedures set forth in the Code of Good Scientific Practice of the Superior Council of Scientific Research of Spain (http://www.csic.es/etica-en-la-investigacion) and the Committee on Publication Ethics (https://publicationethics.org/).
-The Boletín also reserves the right to withdraw and remove any article that violates the Code of Good Scientific Practice.
+This journal adheres to the ethical principles and procedures set forth in the Code of Good Scientific Practice of the Superior Council of Scientific Research of Spain (http://www.csic.es/etica-en-la-investigacion) and by the Code of Conduct and the Best Practices Guidelines for Journal Editors of COPE, the Committee on Publication Ethics (https://publicationethics.org/).
+This journal also reserves the right to withdraw and remove any article that violates the Code of Good Scientific Practice.

 1. Course of action of the editorial team